-Dr. Becker is recognized both nationally and internationally as a leading authority in breast reconstruction in Florida.
+Dr. Becker is recognized both nationally and internationally as a leading authority in breast reconstruction.
 He has lectured and published extensively on this important subject.

 Innovator and Developer in Modern Breast Implants

 Dr. Becker is best known as the inventor of the adjustable breast implant, known as the Becker Expander Mammary prosthesis.
 The Becker Expander implant functions as a tissue expander, and then converts to a breast implant after the tissues have been expanded sufficiently.

 Now that skin sparing mastectomies are being performed, expansion of the skin is less necessary.
 It is advantageous, however, to place the implant underfilled to prevent excessive pressure on the overlying incision and skin flap in order to prevent wound breakdown and tissue loss.
 The adjustable implant is therefore initially placed underfilled and only filled once healing is assured.